semantifyit/ds-browser-old/README.md

 `node app.js`

-The DS-Visualizer will be available as website on http://localhost:8080/
+The DS-Browser will be available as website on http://localhost:8080/

 ## Structure